zhrfrd/JNotes/README.md

 and *Open/Closed Principle*.

 ## TODO
+- [ ] Fix Undo when pasting text within inserted chars.
+(The Undo Stack contains also the MoveCursorCommand).
 - [ ] Save file.
 - [ ] Open file.
 - [ ] Move cursor with the mouse.